 - A. The State and CAPS agree that no employee shall be subject to sexual harassment and agree to take such actions as necessary to assure that this purpose is achieved.
-In this spirit, the State agrees to post a statement of this commitment to this principle in all work sites. - B. Complaints alleging harassment shall not be grievable under the grievance procedure contained in Article 9 of this Agreement. - C. If the complaint is resolved in favor of the employee and the employee feels he/she is unable to return to his/her current job assignment, the State shall give consideration to transferring the employee to an equivalent position at the same salary and class, in the same location if a vacancy exists.
+In this spirit, the State agrees to post a statement of this commitment to this principle in all work sites. - B. Complaints alleging harassment shall not be grievable under the grievance procedure contained in Article 9 of this Agreement.

+- C. If the complaint is resolved in favor of the employee and the employee feels they are unable to return to their current job assignment, the State shall give consideration to transferring the employee to an equivalent position at the same salary and class, in the same location if a vacancy exists. - D. No employee shall be subject to retaliation or threats of retaliation, nor shall any employee be restrained, coerced, or otherwise interfered with in the exercise of the employee's rights under this section.